Ysgol Dyffryn Conwy – ‘Together we can reach our potential.’

 Consent is sought when the pupil starts at the school to last for the duration of their stay.
 Parents/carers retain the right to withdraw consent at any stage, but they need to do so in writing.

-For further details please contact the school for a copy of our e-safety and Photographic Image policy.
+For further details of our e-safety and Photographic Image policy - click here

 Statement of Intent